lnqminh3003/Authentication-React-Native-and-Firebase/README.md

 # Authentication-React-Native-and-Firebase
 Authentication using React Native (Typescript, Expo, React Navigation, Redux for state management) and Firebase REST API

+> If you use Firebase SDK -> check out Firebase-SDK branch

 # First you clone this project
 Run `npm install`